LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 #### Working agreements

+We agree to
+ * Treat each other with
    * Kindness
    * Consideration
    * & Respect

- It is worth writing these down so everyone can see and refer back to them during the mob.

  * No phones or laptops during the mob
  * yes, and...

+ It is worth writing these down so everyone can see and refer back to them during the mob.

  The `yes, and...` rule refers to building on whatever came before you.
-It means you can't delete and startover when it is your turn.
+It means you can't delete and start over when it is your turn.

 #### The Driver